Six Flags Set To Close 15 Rides

 - Six Flags Over Georgia: Sky Buckets – Skyride- Scrubbed on Map and listed as “closed for season” on the app.
 All references within the park have been removed.

-- Frontier City: Tumbleweed – Chance Rotor- Scrubbed on Map, Website, and App
+- Frontier City: Tumbleweed – Chance Rotor- Scrubbed on Map, Website, and App.
+Ride has been demolished.

 - Great Escape: Giant Wheel – Ferris Wheel – Scrubbed on Map, Website, and App